What is St Christopher's church like?

 Other services held at St Christopher’s

-Our weekly Wednesday 10am Holy Communion, monthly Messy Church every second Thursday of the month, 3:30pm- 6pm and monthly contemporary evening worship service “Ignite” on the first Sunday of the month at 6:30pm.
+Our weekly Wednesday 10am Holy Communion and monthly Messy Church every second Thursday of the month, 3:30pm- 6pm.

 St Christopher's and the wider community